mojaloop/documentation/discussions/workbench.md

 >_Some of these may go without saying, but I'm going to go ahead and say them anyway._

-- Gates/The Entity wants to encourage adoption for Mojaloop at all levels (not just switches)
+- The Gates Foundation wants to encourage adoption for Mojaloop at all levels (not just switches)
 - We don't need a lab environment to serve the needs of a Switch deployment or implementing DFSP - these needs will be met elsewhere
 - The Mojaloop OSS Community wants to make itself attractive
   - This doesn't mean removing all barriers to entry; but assessing which barriers we should be removing